Azure/azure-quickstart-templates/quickstarts/microsoft.costmanagement/finops-hub/README.md

 ## 🧰 About the FinOps toolkit

-FinOps hubs are part of the FinOps toolkit, an open source collection of FinOps solutions that help you manage and optimize your cloud costs.
+FinOps hubs are part of the [FinOps toolkit](https://aka.ms/finops/toolkit), an open-source collection of FinOps solutions that help you manage and optimize your cloud costs.

-To learn more about the FinOps toolkit, [join us on GitHub](https://aka.ms/ftk).
+To contribute to the FinOps toolkit, [join us on GitHub](https://aka.ms/ftk).

 <br>